 Emails are distracting.
-If you are an active professional, chances are you are used to checking your mail every few minutes or distracted from whatever task you are doing by the telltale ping of an email notification.
+If you are an active professional, chances are you are used to check your mail every few minutes or distracted from whatever task you are doing by the telltale ping of an email notification.

-Fortunately though, there are a few email management tips to help you manage your overflowing inbox better.
+Fortunately, though, there are a few email management tips to help you manage your overflowing inbox better.

 Set Up Email Slots